guillaumelambert/transportpce/docs/developer-guide.rst

 service between A and Z ends.
 The path description provided by the service-handler to the renderer is based on abstracted resources (nodes, links and termination-points), as provided by the PCE module.
 The renderer converts this path-description in a path topology based on device resources (circuit-packs, ports,…).

 The conversion from abstracted resources to device resources is performed relying on the portmapping module which maintains the connections between these different resource types.
+Portmapping module also allows to keep the topology independant from the devices releases.
-In Neon (SR0), portmapping modules has been enriched to support both openroadm 1.2.1 and 2.2 device models.
-The full support of openroadm 2.2 device models (both in the topology management and the rendering function) is planned at a later step (ORD2.2 full support is targeted for Neon SR1).
+In Neon (SR0), portmapping module has been enriched to support both openroadm 1.2.1 and 2.2.1 device models.
+The full support of openroadm 2.2.1 device models (both in the topology management and the rendering function) has been added in Neon SR1.
+In Magnesium, portmapping is enriched with the supported-interface-capability, OTN supporting-interfaces, and switching-pools (reflecting cross-connection capabilities of OTN switch-ponders).

 After the path is provided, the renderer first checks what are the existing interfaces on the ports of the different nodes that the path crosses.
 It then creates missing interfaces.
 After all